 This is a mid-size pickup truck that comes in extended and crew cab styles.
-The extended cab features a 6’2” box and crew cab has 5’2” box.
+The extended cab features a 6’2” box and the crew cab has a 5’2” box.
 It comes with 6-speed manual and auto transmissions.
-The front 2 WD has coil over shock and twin tube shocks.
+The front 2 WD has coil-over shock and twin-tube shocks.

 5. Toyota Tundra 2WD

 This pickup has aggressive grille designs offered in 10 models.
-It basically comes in regular cab, double cab and crewmax styles.
+It basically comes in regular cab, double cab, and crewmax styles.
 The tailgate can be easily lifted and lowered.
-You may also secure goods with a 4 tied down cleats and protect with tonneau cover.
-The seating could be bucket seats or split bench.
+You may also secure goods with 4 tied-down cleats and protect them with a tonneau cover.
+The seating could be bucket seats or split-bench.

 6. Toyota Tacoma 4WD

-This pickup has good fuel economy and 159 hp 2.7 liter 4-cylinder engine.
+This pickup has good fuel economy and a 159 hp 2.7-liter 4-cylinder engine.
 It comes in access cab and double cab variants.
 A standard Go-Pro mount, better off-road performance and, composite cargo bed are good features.

 7. GMC Canyon 4WD